Utah

 Camping in the middle of nowhere.

 We headed over to Devils Garden before dawn, to take a photo of a group of stone pillars from a location that is very popular with photographers at sunrise.
 We fully expected to have to squeeze in among a crowd of photographers, in the dark, carefully navigating the extended tripod legs and the protruding long lenses.
-Instead, it was just us… and a couple of cottontail rabbits chasing one another.
-At least there’s some silver lining to the dark cloud of the pandemic.
+Instead, it was just us… and a couple of cottontail rabbits chasing one another around the formations.
+We had the entire place to ourselves.
+At least there’s some silver lining to the dark cloud of the pandemic — the popular photo spots are actually accessible.

 We drove back to Escalante, had a relaxing lunch on the patio of the Escalante Mercantile, and then continued on to Kodachrome Basin.
-This state park is known for its sandstone chimneys and vivid red and white contrasting colors.
+This state park is known for its sandstone chimneys and vivid red and white contrasting colors — the kind of colors that seem too saturated to be real.
 It’s a small park, but it did not disappoint.
-The layers of rock sediment deposited at different periods are visible to the eye, making for a visually pleasing composition.
-Or, as Eric explained in his pretend-scientific tone, “there’s strong evidence of paleo-Mesozoic pre-Cambrian monolithic stratification here.” 🙂
+The layers of rock sediment deposited at different periods are clearly visible to the eye, making for a visually pleasing composition.
+Or, as Eric explained in his best pretend-scientific tone, “there’s strong evidence of paleo-Mesozoic pre-Cambrian monolithic stratification here.”
+(Translation: the rocks have stripes.)

 Sunrise at Devils Garden in Grand Staircase-Escalante National Monument.